Luke McCormick (footballer, born 1999): Bristol Rovers

 After weeks of speculation that had seen McCormick left out of the matchday squads for AFC Wimbledon, McCormick returned to Bristol Rovers for an undisclosed fee on 24 August 2022, signing a three-year deal.
 He made his second debut for the club on 30 August from the bench in an EFL Trophy tie with Plymouth Argyle, scoring in the shootout defeat following a 1–1 draw.
 On 18 October 2022, McCormick scored his first goal since his return to the club in a 3–0 EFL Trophy victory over Swindon Town.
 On 11 March 2023, having been booked and given away a penalty, he was substituted off in a 3–1 victory over Forest Green Rovers having he himself only being brought on nine minutes previously.
 After the match he came into criticism from his manager, being told he needed to get his act together with a warning relating to his future at the club.

 On 15 August 2023, McCormick scored his first league goal since his return to the club, a 98th minute winner away at Charlton Athletic.
 In October 2023, having established his place in the first-team, an injury sustained in training ruled him out for a period of six-to-ten weeks.
 He returned to first-team action on 6 January 2024, coming off of the bench in an FA Cup Third Round draw with Norwich City.

 On 17 January 2025, McCormick joined National League leaders Forest Green Rovers on loan for the remainder of the season.

 McCormick was released by Bristol Rovers at the end of the 2024–25 season.

 Yeovil Town

 On 4 August 2025, McCormick joined National League club Yeovil Town on a one-year deal.
+After a successful first-half of the 2025–26 season, scoring eight goals in 25 league appearances, McCormick agreed a new two-year contract with Yeovil Town until the end of 2027–28 season.

+On 3 August 2026, McCormick was named club captain for the 2026–27 season.